14 Popular Italian Horse Breeds

 In addition, these horses have long been used as packhorses in the Tyrolean Mountains due to their hardiness.

-Today, they have various purposes they serve, including dressage, driving, jumping, trail riding, western pleasure, and other activities.
+Today, they serve various purposes, including dressage, driving, jumping, trail riding, western pleasure, and other activities.

 6. Catria